-Braun has four siblings.
-He attendedGreenwich High School, where he was elected class president.[16]
-Braun attendedEmory University in Atlanta, where he played college basketball until his sophomore year.[19]
-He dropped out of college in his junior year.[20][21][22]
+Scooter Braun has four siblings.
+He attendedGreenwich High School, where he was on the school basketball team[14] and was elected class president.[11]
+Braun attendedEmory University in Atlanta where he played basketball and began using the first name Scooter[14] but he left school to pursue his music career.[15][16][17]

 Braun producedNever Say Never, a documentary about Bieber that MTV reported in 2011 as "one of the highest grossing music documentaries in domestic box-office history".[26]
 The film's budget was $13 million and earned over $100 million worldwide.[27]
 Braun was the executive producer ofBurden,Demi Lovato: Dancing with the Devil,The Giver,The Boy from Medellin, andProject Runway among others.[12]
 Braun was also an executive producer for theCBS dramaScorpion, which aired from 2014 until 2018.[28]
 In 2018,Variety reported thatFX had ordered a pilot ofDave, a comedy executive-produced by Braun that included actor Kevin Hart and rapper Lil Dicky.[29]
 In its first season,Dave was the most-watched show in FX history.[9][30]
 In July 2019, SB Projects signed afirst-look deal withAmazon Studios that included television and film scripts.[31]
 Braun's SB Projects has also had film and television projects at Netflix,Hulu, and Fox.[31]